Becoming a childminder

 • Ofsted notify Harrow FIS of all new registrations.

-• FIS will email you a questionnaire requesting details of your vacancies, days, times and age ranges of children and information relating to the childcare you offer.
+• FIS will email you a questionnaire.
+It will ask for details of your vacancies, days, times, and age ranges of children and information relating to the childcare you offer.

-• On completion of this form and receipt of your signature (either by post or a scanned email) FIS will advertise your vacancies/details by telephone, printed list and website.
+• Complete and return this form with your signature (either by post or a scanned email).
+FIS will then advertise your vacancies/details by telephone, printed list and website.

 • You can choose not to advertise your vacancies

-• It is your responsibility to keep Families Information Service informed of your vacancies on a regular basis and any changes to your contact details including mobile numbers and email addresses.
-Without current contact details, you may miss vital updates relating to your childminding business.
+• It is your responsibility to keep FIS informed of your vacancies on a regular basis.
+Let them know any changes to your contact details.
+If our details are out of date you may miss vital updates.

-• Harrow Early Years will contact you via FIS with details of termly forums, annual conferences, training and industry updates.
+• Harrow Early Years will contact you via FIS with details of:

 Contact Families Information Service